 Step 3: Diagnose and design: Separate the symptoms from the key issues, design solutions, and prioritize the most life-threatening situation first.
 Viability is the first order of business.

 Step 4: Execute: Bring order to chaos.
 Stabilize the needed areas based on the prioritized key issues buying time to deal with the larger strategic decisions the enterprise may face.

 Step 5: Deploy: Implement appropriate action plans to effectively correct the situation in the mid to long-term, monitor and re-triage if necessary until success is achieved, including hand-off to the business.

+For more information about how MorganFranklin can assist your organization, visit our Finance Transformation services page.
 Understanding these 5 steps and the common situations that cause them can help you prepare your company for financial triage when it is needed most.